Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 - *Data type*
     Attribute data type.
+    For detailed information about all data types, see [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

 - *ID*
     Attribute identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
-    Click this button to add a defining attribute to the variant set.
+    Click this button to add a changeable attribute to the variant set.
 The *Add changeable attributes* view is displayed, see [Add changeable attributes](#add-changeable-attributes).